Skip to Main Content

 • The overpayment amount is wrong.

 SSA calls this a Request for Reconsideration.
 The form you need is Form SSA-561-U2, Request for Reconsideration (PDF).
-On the form, write why you think they were not overpaid or why you think the overpayment amount is wrong.
+On the form, write why you think you were not overpaid or why you think the overpayment amount is wrong.
 You can submit evidence of work incentives with your Request for Reconsideration.

 The deadline for filing an appeal is 60 days from the date on the overpayment notice.
 If you miss the deadline, you will not be able to appeal the overpayment in the future.